Note: These rules are updated according to Prospectus 2014

 18.11 Question paper for the mid and final term examination shall be set by the respective teacher.
-However, Chairman / Director / Principal shall ensure the quality and standard of the question paper set by the teacher.
+However, Chairperson/ Principal/ Director/ Departmental Incharge shall ensure the quality and standard of the question paper set by the teacher.

-18.14 On receipt of the award list, the Controller of Examinations shall notify the results and send copies to the Director, Advanced Studies, Dean/ Director/Principal and the Chairmen of the Departments concerned.
+18.14 On receipt of the award lists, the Controller of Examinations shall notify the results and send copies to the Director, Advanced Studies, Dean/ Director/Principal and the Chairmen of the Departments concerned.

 19.1 Grade point and Equivalence between letter grading and numerical grading shall be as follows: